makersacademy/frontend-api-challenge/README.md

 ## Future work

 I thoroughly enjoyed the parts of React I learned doing this challenge, and I fully intend to come back to it to complete the implementation.
 There is obviously still a lot to do, but I'm extremely proud of how much I learned and what I was able to get done in such a short (12 hours) time frame.

+## TODO

+- unit test for signUpLogin when log in is successful.
+How to test that the page has been rerouted when the component is isolated?